haveanicedaymydear/Assistant-Autogen/readme.md

 - 🎯 **Validation Rules**: Ensure quality and completeness
 - 🛠️ **Extensible**: Create custom templates for any document type
 - 🤝 **Multi-Agent**: Specialized agents for different tasks
+- 📂 **Section-Based Output**: Each section saved separately for flexible editing

 ## 📝 Creating Custom Templates

 ### Template Structure

-Each template consists of 4 files:
+Each template consists of 4 files in the `output/instructions/` folder:

 1. **writer_guidance.md** - Document structure and requirements
 2. **validator_guidance.md** - Quality rules and validation criteria